karayabin/universe-snapshot/universe/Ling/Light_TaskScheduler/doc/api/Ling/Light_TaskScheduler/Api/Generated/Interfaces/TaskScheduleApiInterface/getTaskScheduleById.md

-TaskScheduleApiInterface::getTaskScheduleById — Returns the taskSchedule row identified by the given id.
+TaskScheduleApiInterface::getTaskScheduleById — Returns the task schedule row identified by the given id.